Albina Deriugina: Career

 After Iryna stepped down from competition at the age of 24, mother and daughter combined as a highly successful coaching team, creating a private school and training athletes who won a total of 120 gold medals.
-The Deriuginas have coached among others Hanna Rizatdinova.
+The Deriuginas coached among others Hanna Rizatdinova.

 Accolades

 Albina Deriugina is regarded as a legendary figure in gymnastics.
 In 1995, Irina Deriugina established the Deriugina Cup, an international gymnastics competition in Kyiv, in tribute to her mother.

-She has been made a Hero of Ukraine, the highest civilian award in the Ukraine, in 2002.
+She was made a Hero of Ukraine, the highest civilian award in Ukraine, in 2002.
 In 2015, the National Olympic Committee of Ukraine celebrated its 25th anniversary and presented Deriugina with its highest award, the NOC medal.